Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 ***From the above example two important observations can be made:***

-1. CAN and SITE uplinks are not in the "clean run" model.
+1. CAN and SITE uplinks are not in the *clean run* model.
 This means that these ports will not be configured.

 2. Critically, Cell I38 has a name of "sw-spinx-002".
 This should be noted as a misspelling of "sw-spine-002" and corrected.